-- The OM grants the AC and assigned reviewers access to the applicant's folder and identifies what version of the Self-Study Guide to use.
+- 1. The OM grants the AC and assigned reviewers access to the applicant's folder and identifies what version of the Self-Study Guide to use.
 CYCEAB encourages reviewers to have the Self-Study Guide at their side when completing their part of the submission review.
-The OM also confirms whether the reviewers can complete their review and submit their results to the AC within five business days. - The AC ensures the report meets the requirements in the What You Need section of the Self-Study Guide and that there is a response to every question outlined in the Engaging the Evidence sections.
-The AC does not read the responses nor check on their quality.
+The OM also confirms whether the reviewers can complete their review within the scheduled timeframe and submit their results to the AC within ten business days. - 2.
+The AC ensures the report meets the requirements in the "What You Need" section of the Self-Study Guide and that there is a response to every question outlined in the "Engaging the Evidence" sections.
+The AC does not read the responses nor check their quality. - 3.
+Reviewers complete their responsibilities concurrent to step two above.
+Reviewers are not in direct contact with the accreditation applicant during the submission review. - 4.
+The reviewers do not read the Self-Study Report with the same level of attention and detail which they will do to prepare for a site review.
+Their responsibilities include: - a.
+Checking that each specific question has detailed reflective responses where the collective perspective from faculty becomes evident.
+The response should provide detail, CYC voice, and evidence of the link between theory and professional practice.